tealvince/OBDGauge/README.md

 The gauge software is written in C++ with minimal libraries to drive the LED displays.
 Serial communication is done with raw bit banging, implementing serial port communication in software timed off the arduino microsecond timer.

+## Case

+The case and internal supports are 3D printed.
+Stl files are included, as well as an svg for the front glass with laser cut holes.